Msharma673/SpringBoot_Security_Authentication_and_Authorization/SpringBootSecurityAuthenticationAndAuthorization/4_TESTING_GUIDE.md

 - **Definition**: Testing is the process of verifying that your code works correctly by running it and checking the results.
 - **Purpose**: To find and fix bugs before the application is used by real users.
 - **Why We Test**: Without testing, we don't know if our code works.
 It's like building a car without test-driving it - you might discover problems too late.
+- **How Testing Works**:
+  1. Write test code that calls your application code
+  2. Provide test data (inputs)
+  3. Execute the code
+  4. Check the results (outputs) match expected values
+  5. If results match, test passes; if not, test fails
+- **Benefits of Testing**:
+  - **Catches Bugs Early**: Find problems before users encounter them
+  - **Prevents Regressions**: Ensures new changes don't break existing features
+  - **Documents Behavior**: Tests serve as examples of how code should work
+  - **Builds Confidence**: Knowing tests pass gives confidence in the code
+  - **Enables Refactoring**: Can change code safely if tests pass

 **Types of Testing in This Project**:
 1. **Unit Tests**: Test individual components (like controllers) in isolation